 In addition, please allow the Rio student(s) to tutor one of your students (or a small group of 2-4 students) who may be in need of extra instruction time.
 Please do not confuse "monitoring and adjusting" during instruction as tutoring.
 We would appreciate your help in identifying a student(s) who is behind in a specific subject area and allow the student(s) to pull them aside or keep them in during lunch period, etc. to give further instruction.
 This can be something you structure, something our pre-service teacher designs (once you have identified the topic), or something you design together.

-As you noticed in the Program Plan (link above under practicum section) the Rio Teacher Prep Program has two levels: Level I (introductory foundation courses) and Level II (methods courses).
+As you noticed in the Program Plan (link above under practicum section) the Rio Educator Preparation Program has two levels: Level I (introductory foundation courses) and Level II (methods courses).
 The field experiences in Level I include: observation and tutoring only.
 Level II field experiences include: observation, tutoring and teaching.
 If the pre-service teacher who comes into your class is enrolled in a Level II course, please allow them to present a lesson in your classroom.

 Please identify a time and subject you would be willing to allow our pre-service teacher to present.
 Most lessons should be approximately 45 minutes to 1 hour in duration.
 You may structure this with Rio's pre-service teacher or just give them a topic.
 While the Rio student is teaching a lesson in your classroom, we would appreciate your willingness to observe and evaluate his/her performance.
-It is important that you fill out an existing form we call a teacher Evaluation Form and then mail it to Rio Salado College.
+It is important that you fill out an existing form we call a Teacher Evaluation Form and then mail it to Rio Salado College.
 The Rio Salado Student will need to provide this from for you.

 Again, Rio Salado appreciates your willingness to impact the quality of future teachers.
 When asked why she taught school, Christa McAuliffe (the teacher on the Challenger Space Shuttle) stated, "Because I want to touch the future."
 You too will touch the future in more than one way.
 Certainly by teaching the children in your classroom, but also by partnering with Rio Salado College in educating future teachers.